-The sensor cable can be quickly connected to the Q45 terminal strip by matching the wire colors on the cable to the color designations on the label in the monitor.
-Note that some submersible sensors have a brown wire instead of an orange wire.
-If so, connect the brown wire to the terminal marked orange.
+The sensor cable can be quickly connected to the Q46 terminal strip by matching the wire colors on the cable to the color designations on the label in the monitor.
 A junction box is also available to provide a break point for long sensor cable runs.
 Route signal cable away from AC power lines, adjustable frequency drives, motors, or other noisy electrical signal lines.
-Do not run sensor or signal cables in conduit that contains AC power lines or motor leads.
+Do not run sensor or signal cables in conduit that contains AC power lines or motor leads